 - Gardens by the Bay is one of the most visited natural parks in Asia with its iconic Supertrees.
 The Flower Dome alone contains more than 10,000 sunflowers.

-- Marina Bay Sands is not only known for its world-famous design with the infinity pool across top of all 3 buildings, but what most people don’t know is its commitment to being environmentally conscious.
-The building was built with an intelligence management system that controls not only the heating, lighting and water, but also has its own water recycling system and regenerative lifts that restore 40% of it’s electricity on the trip down.
+- Marina Bay Sands is not only known for its world-famous design with the infinity pool across top of all 3 buildings but what most people don’t know is its commitment to being environmentally conscious.
+The building was built with an intelligent management system that controls not only the heating, lighting, and water, but also has its own water recycling system and regenerative lifts that restore 40% of its electricity on the trip down.

-Although Iceland lies in a coldest climate zone, the country is committed to being one of the most environmentally conscious countries in the world.
-They utilize their abundant geothermal resources not only for electricity, but also for heat in those icy-cold months.
-They also work as a proponent to ocean cleanup and sustainable fishing practices which is important in the overall global picture.
+Although Iceland lies in the coldest climate zone, the country is committed to being one of the most environmentally conscious countries in the world.
+It utilizes its abundant geothermal resources not only for electricity but also for heat in those icy-cold months.
+Iceland is also a world leader in ocean cleanup and sustainable fishing practices, which are both extremely important in the overall global picture.

 Top 3 things to do:

-- Northern Lights is one of the most famous natural wonders of the world, and you can see it right here in Iceland!
+- The Northern Lights is one of the most famous natural wonders of the world, and you will likely see them right here in Iceland!
 For the best chances of seeing the Northern Lights you should visit between late September to March, although they can also be seen during the other months, just not as vibrantly.

-- Natural Hot Springs may seem like it doesn’t belong in this frozen country, but the geothermal pools are littered all around this country which gives you a warm retreat from the icy cold winters.
+- Natural hot springs may seem like they don't belong in this frozen country, but these geothermal pools are littered all around the country, providing a warm retreat from the icy cold winters.

-- Whale Watching while controversial in other areas of the world, in Iceland it is done with respect for the whales by not attracting them by feeding methods but rather waiting for them to show up and both frighten and excite you.
+- Whale watching may be controversial in other areas of the world but in Iceland, this wildlife pastime is done with respect for the whales by not attracting them by feeding methods but rather waiting for them to show up and both frighten and excite you.
 It also is a great way to give back to the protection of whales by giving your monetary support.

 Top 3 things to do:

-- San Francisco’s Vegan Restaurants offer foods that are both responsibly grown and harvested with environmentally friendly methods.
-Some of the favorites include the Gracias Madre and Café Gratitude, both in the Mission District of San Francisco.
-We hear the dishes are delectable!
+- San Francisco’s vegan restaurants offer foods that are both responsibly grown and harvested with environmentally friendly methods.
+Some of our favorites include the Gracias Madre and Café Gratitude, both in the Mission District of San Francisco.

 - Twin Peaks is two small mountain peaks in the heart of the city that you can walk or bike up to the top (or drive, but come on – we’re going eco-friendly here) and see a 360-degree view of the city below.